 5. Reduce your blue screen time in the lead up to bed time.
 This is so relevant to the current landscape.
 It has been shown that over exposure to blue light effects our circadian rhythm and has detrimental health effects.
 Ideally cut all time in front of blue light screens (we’re talking mobile phones, computer, tablets, TV’s) two hours prior to sleep.
 We love our blue blocker glasses to help with this!
 We also wear Baxter Blue in the office to prevent blue light wavelengths while we are working at our laptops.
 You can grab yourself FREE shipping (to Aus, USA and Canada) with any purchase, just use the code SUPERFEAST at checkout

 6. Create a mindful, slowing down night-time ritual and connect into Yin moments.
-Yin yoga and our Sleepy Reishi tonic is the best combo.
+Yin yoga and warm cup of our Reishi is the best combo.
 Ever.

 8. Investigate herbal nervines, which can help soothe and invoke sleep, think valerian and freshly grated nutmeg